-He is a Certified Relational Wisdom InstructorTM, Certified Relational ConciliatorTM and Emotional Intelligence Certified Instructor (through TalentSmart).
+He is a Certified Relational Wisdom Instructor[TM], Certified Relational Conciliator[TM] and Emotional Intelligence Certified Instructor (through TalentSmart).

 Ken has served as a church elder and as an Editorial Adviser for Christianity Today.
-He and his wife, Corlette, have two married children and a growing number of grandchildren, and love to hike and ski in the mountains near their home in Billings, Montana.
+He and his wife, Corlette, have two married children and several grandchildren, and love to hike and ski in the mountains near their home in Billings, Montana.